dylanljones/pyrekordbox/docs/source/formats/mysetting.rst

 The last value of the header is `len_data`, which describes the size of the `data` data in bytes.
 The total length of the header is 104 bytes.

-The MySetting files end with an 4 byte long file footer, which contain a 2 byte checksum and an 2 byte unknown value, which seems to always be `0x00`.
+The My-Setting files end with an 4 byte long file footer, which contain a 2 byte checksum and an 2 byte unknown value, which seems to always be `0x00`.
 The checksum is calculated over the contents of the `data` field, except for `DJMSETTING.DAT` files where the checksum is calculated over all preceding bytes including the length fields and uses the CRC16 XMODEM algorithm

-MySettings File Body
+My-Settings File Body
 --------------------

-After the file header of the MySettings files the main data begins.
+After the file header of the My-Settings files the main data begins.
 The format depends on the kind of file.
 All settings are stored as enums, starting at the value ``0x80 = 129``.
 Note that even integers are not stored directly but mapped to the enum values, for example ``0x80`` -> 1, ``0x81`` -> 2, etc. Sometimes the enum values are